 Getting good value for money is also important for a product that’s usually used every day.
-Our survey found that 22% of respondents always buy the same brand of skincare products and 30% only buy them when they’re on sale.
+Our survey found that 33% of people only buy skincare products when they’re on sale.
 Some also buy products with specific ingredients, which can result in extra costs.
-For example, 23% try to buy ethically, looking out for brands that offer cruelty-free options or organic ingredients.
+For example, 25% try to buy ethically, looking out for brands that offer cruelty-free options or organic ingredients.

-From face mask sheets to ampoules and tubs, anti-ageing skin care products come in all shapes and sizes.
+From face mask sheets to ampoules and tubs, anti-ageing skincare products come in all shapes and sizes.
 While it might not directly impact the end result, a product that’s well designed and easy to open can help make your daily routine a little less stressful and prevent creating a couple of extra lines.

 In addition to moisturisers, serums and creams, experts strongly advise using the right daily sunscreen to protect your skin from sun damage, as well as other dangers.
 Making lifestyle changes to address major causes of premature ageing is also recommended.

-With this in mind, we hope our 2019 review has proved useful in helping you to find a brand to try next!
+With this in mind, we hope our 2020 review has proved useful in helping you to find a brand to try next!

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

-Picture credits: Rido/Shutterstock.com, goodluz/shutterstock.com
+Picture credits: Rido/Shutterstock.com, goodluz/Shutterstock.com.

-Our anti-ageing skin care review saw a range of brands perform well in different categories:
+Our anti-ageing skincare review saw a range of brands perform well in different categories: